In this article:

 Transfers from a TFSA to a non-registered account

-Moving holdings in-kind from a TFSA to a non-registered account is considered a withdrawal, also known as a redemption.
+Moving holdings from a TFSA to a non-registered account is considered a withdrawal, also known as a redemption.
 We send redemption information for TFSAs to the CRA during tax season.

 When you move holdings out of a TFSA, you lose contribution room for the year based on the total market value of all holdings combined.
 You'll get this contribution room back in January of the following year.